scottsun17/AWSUbuntuSetupWithGUI/README.md

 # AWSUbuntuSetupWithGUI
-Step by step setting up Ubuntu on AWS and connecting to GUI with MS Remote Desktop Connection
+Step by step setting up Ubuntu on AWS and connecting to GUI with MS Remote Desktop Connection on a windows computer

+## what you need to start
+   - Windows Computer (mine is windows 7)
+   - Remote Desktop Connection (come with windows)
+   - AWS account (link below to register)
+   - PuTTY (link below to download)

 ## Register an account with AWS
 Link: https://aws.amazon.com/
 ![awsaccountsignup](https://user-images.githubusercontent.com/42085040/52391432-1d1fc780-2a6b-11e9-8ff6-ebb3cc7d2977.PNG)

-## How to set up Unbuntu with AWS?
+## How to set up Unbuntu with AWS and connect to the instance from our local computer?
 1. sign in to the console

 2. Under Build a solution, select Launch a virtual machine